I was asked by a friend how to sell my used car and responded with a smile that was both loaded with skepticism and experience.

 Step 6) Apply spray wax and wax your car

 I recommend a spray wax for this part as this the easiest form of wax to use and all we are looking for here is a little visual enhancement to your cars paint.
 And once again, don't over think this.
-This product from Armor all will do the trick and you can reapply very quickly before each time you want to show the car and can even be used as a waterless car washing if you don't allow the dirt to become too excessive in between showings.
+This product from Turtle Wax will do the trick and you can reapply very quickly before each time you want to show the car, and can even be used as a waterless car washing if you don't allow the dirt to become too excessive in between showings.

 Step 7) Clean windows inside and out